lazymutt/parking-sensor/README.md

 The alphanumeric display is helpful for testing but not required for "production."

 I attempted to use a POE cable set, but it never seemed to provide enough power to operate the whole device.

+## The Code

+The source code is very straightforward, and the libraries to control things are easy to use.
+But I did run into a couple of interesting issues:

+- Getting the light to turn off after the car has been parked
+- Tuning the distance sensor's confidence values to judge if there's something in it's field of view and not a weird reflection
+- Getting the animations to look right